-Praia dos Biscoitos is a beach with a difference as this natural beach has very minimal sand.
+Praia dos Biscoitos is a beach with very minimal sand.
 Known as the best beach to swim on Terceira Island, the natural swimming pools sit between lava-formed rocks with the waves crashing against the rocks in the background.
 When the tides are low, it is still great to visit and explore the rock pools and see if you can find any sea life.

 Sao Lourenco Bay, Santa Maria Island

-Sao Lourenco Bay is one of the most iconic landscapes in Azores with the horseshoe bay that looks like half of a volcanic crater.
-The bay is classified as a nature reserve, home to the Azores native nyctalus azoreum bat and several protected marine birds.
+Sao Lourenco Bay is one of the most iconic landscapes in Azores with the horseshoe bay that looks like a volcanic crater.
+The bay is classified as a nature reserve.
+It is home to the Azores native nyctalus azoreum bat and several protected marine birds.
 The beach is also lined with vineyards that grow within the basalt walls of the cliffs.

 Cais da Silveira , Terceira Island

-This man-made beach on Terceira Island has a concrete dock with ample space for sunbeds and offers ladders for easy access into the sea.
-The turquoise waters within the bay are clear and calm, perfect for swimming and snorkelling.
-The beach is very popular with locals and great for travellers who want to mingle with the local crowds for a taste of traditional life.
+This man-made beach on Terceira Island has a concrete dock with ample space for sunbeds.
+It also offers ladders for easy access into the sea.
+The turquoise waters of the the bay are clear and calm, making them perfect for swimming and snorkeling.
+The beach is very popular with locals and great for travelers who want to mingle with the local crowds for a taste of traditional life.

 Praia da Baixa d’Areia, Sao Miguel Island

-Located in the picturesque fishing village of Caloura, Praia da Baixa d’Areia is home to deep, natural pools and surrounded by lush greenery.
-The beach is a beautiful location with outstanding landscapes and a perfect example of nature’s finest creations.
-The beach is isolated and tucked between ravines making it a great location to avoid any crowds on the popular beaches.
+Located in the picturesque fishing village of Caloura, Praia da Baixa d’Areia is home to deep natural pools surrounded by lush greenery.
+The beach is a beautiful location with outstanding landscapes.
+The beach is tucked between ravines making it a great location to avoid any crowds on the popular beaches.